Energy (Master's)

 What will you learn?

-Upon completing the Master’s programme in energy, you will:
+With a master in energy, you will:

-• Be able to conduct advanced analyses related to resources, renewable energy, system impacts and environmental consequences.
+- Be able to conduct advanced analyses related to resources, renewable energy, system impacts, and environmental consequences.

 Student life